Coronavirus spurs U.S. to ramp up mask production, screen travelers after first death

 President Donald Trump on Sunday said travelers from countries at high risk of coronavirus would be screened before boarding and upon arrival, without specifying which countries.

-Delta Air Lines Inc (DAL.N) on Sunday said it is suspending until May flights to Milan in northern Italy where most coronavirus cases have been reported.
+Delta Air Lines Inc on Sunday said it is suspending until May flights to Milan in northern Italy where most coronavirus cases have been reported.
 Flights will continue to Rome.
-American Airlines Group Inc (AAL.O) announced a similar move late on Saturday.
+American Airlines Group Inc announced a similar move late on Saturday.

 The United States has 75,000 test kits for coronavirus and will expand that number “radically” in coming weeks, U.S. Health and Human Services Secretary Alex Azar told ABC’s “This Week” on Sunday.

-Vice President Mike Pence said the government had contracted 3M Co (MMM.N) to produce an extra 35 million respiratory masks a month.
+Vice President Mike Pence said the government had contracted 3M Co to produce an extra 35 million respiratory masks a month.
 He urged Americans not to buy the masks, which he said were only needed by healthcare workers.
-Honeywell International Inc (HON.N) is the other major U.S. mask producer.
+Honeywell International Inc is the other major U.S. mask producer.

 He also told Fox News that clinical trials of a coronavirus vaccine would start in six weeks but that a vaccine will likely not be available this season.